Synthesizing multi-log grasp poses in cluttered environments: METHOD

 The number of grasp candidates for a given target subset of logs could range anywhere from zero to a couple of thousands.
 When the number of candidates was large, the candidates included many grasps that were almost identical, as well as grasps that were needlessly wide or awkwardly oriented.
 To reduce the candidate list to a few high-quality grasps, we used Algorithm~\ref{alg:grasp_alg} in the simulations.

 In step 7 of Algorithm~\ref{alg:grasp_alg}, we compute the area of the grasp rectangle intersection between $g$ and all remaining candidates.
 If the overlap exceeds a threshold value (\SI{0.04}{m^2}), the candidate grasp is discarded.
 Algorithm~\ref{alg:grasp_alg} typically terminated after finding a handful of non-overlapping grasps.
-Giving priority to the narrowest grasp candidates has two advantages: The first is that it places the grasp in the middle of the two outermost target logs.
-The second is that it removes ambiguity in the grapple angle.
-With a too-wide grasp, there are many different viable grasp orientations, whereas narrow grasps leave little rotational wiggle room.
-Hence, prioritizing narrow grasps gave us more consistent/less noisy orientation data.
+Giving priority to the narrowest grasp candidates has two advantages: it naturally places the grasp in the middle of the two outermost target logs, and helps pick out the grasp that is best aligned with the targeted logs.
+On the other hand, choosing the narrowest possible grasp leaves little room for error in positioning (see section ~\ref{sec:experiments}) and we add lines 6--11 to select wider grasps if the situation allows for it.